soroswap/aggregator/README.md

 cd /workspace/contracts/aggregator
 cargo scout-audit
 ```
-or, in the case you want to audit the Soroswap.Finance adapter,
+or, in the case you want to audit the Soroswap.Finance adapter (deprecated)
 ```bash
 cd /workspace/contracts/adapters/soroswap
 cargo scout-audit